LADAKH HIMALAYA EXPEDITION

 The Cham Dance

-Many of the dancers were wearing animal masks (wolf, bear, deer, bull) and were clearly expressing the stylistic qualities of the animals movements and invoking the spirit of that animal in their movement, just like in the Chinese martial art of Bagua.
+Many of the dancers were wearing animal masks (wolf, bear, deer, bull) and were clearly expressing the stylistic qualities of the animals’ movements.

-Another similarity is that just like in the practice of Chinese martial arts the Cham dancers are trying to attain through a special set of mental intention and physical movement skills the ability to be fully present in the moment free from thoughts of the past and future and also to be expressing spontaneously the appropriate move in the eternal NOW from the clarity of The Empty Mind.
+Another similarity is that just like in the practice of Chinese martial arts, the Cham dancers are trying to be fully present in the moment, in the NOW.
+They are free from thoughts of the past and future and expressing spontaneously the appropriate move from the clarity of the Empty Mind.

 These are the names of some of the movements of the Cham dance….